crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 kubectl get crossplane -l crossplane.io/claim-name=my-db
 ```

-Once `PostgreSQLInstance` is ready, you should see a `Secret` in the `default`
+Once your `PostgreSQLInstance` is ready, you should see a `Secret` in the `default`
 namespace named `db-conn` that contains keys that we defined in XRD.
-If they are
+If they were
 filled by the composition, then they should appear:

 ```console